-One of the great advantages to living in Southern California is the option for outside activities.
-There are also so many fun places to go with kids.
-We have zoos, a wild animal park, aquariums, Disneyland, Sea World, Knott’s Berry Farm.
-YAY!
+One of the great advantages to living in Southern California is the option for outside play all year long.
+Add that to having so many fun places to go with kids only a short drive away YAY!

-When the kids were babies, my sister and I started taking advantage of season passes to some of these places.
-We get a different pass every year.
-It’s been such an incredible experience and we’ve learned a thing or to about how to get full use of our season pass.
+When the kids were babies, my sister and I started taking advantage of season passes to some of the incredible parks within driving distance.
+It’s been such great experience and we’ve learned a thing or to about how to get full use of our season pass.

 Making the most of your Season Pass

 - Know the rules (and how they are enforced).
-A lot of parks post that you can not bring in food, but will look right at a cooler without saying a word.
+A lot of parks post that you can not bring in food, but aren’t that strict when it comes down to it.
 Figure out if you can bring in your own drinks and snacks.

 - Pack well.
-Bring a stroller (even if you don’t really need it anymore), Cooler Tote, sunscreen, hats, a camera, chap-stick, sweatshirts, a change of clothes (just in case!), comfy shoes and of course THE PASS!
-(This is an affiliate link, if you make a purchase using this link you are supporting A Mom with a Lesson Plan.
-Thanks!)
+Bring a stroller (even if you don’t really need it anymore), small cooler, sunscreen, hats, a camera, chap-stick, sweatshirts, a change of clothes (just in case!), comfy shoes and of course THE PASS!

 - Pack a lunch.
 Buying food at these parks can get really expensive, really quick.
 Pack your own lunches, drinks and snacks.
 If you can bring them in great!
 If not, park by a tree and enjoy a shaded lunch by the car mid day.
 The cost is probably worth a quick trip to the car.